What we do

 As a foundation, our purpose is to connect with and strengthen our community, foster giving and generate hope.

 Our aim is to be sustainable by raising funds through various avenues of giving that will help support ongoing community needs as they arrive.
-We are focusing on building and supporting initiatives that have a lasting impact around our 5 pillars.
+We are focusing on building and supporting initiatives that have a lasting impact.

 Watch our video from our recent community forum to find out more about our approach.